jmzion/Brooklyn/index.md

 We focused on Brooklyn as a group, and individually focused on our own neighborhoods.
 Jean Zion worked on Williamsburg and Fionna Du worked on Flatbush, two popular parts of the borough.

 ### Overview of Brooklyn
-Using Availability is a measure, Brooklyn is the most popular borough for Airbnb rentals.
+Using availability as a measure, Brooklyn is the most popular borough for Airbnb rentals.
 It is also the second-most expensive, though considerably more affordable than Manhattan.

 ![alt text](BoroughAverageAvailability.png "Logo Title Text 1")
 ![alt text](BoroughAveragePrices.png "Logo Title Text 1")